cellularmitosis/logs/20180119-vhp202z/README.md

 ![](run1-19k970-3/chart.png)

-here we see the noisy result I was expecting.
+here we see the noisy ppm result I was expecting.

 ## run 2: 9k9850 #1